lessonly/lesson.ly-api-docs/source/includes/_users.md

 }
 ```

-This endpoint allows you to delete a user in the api.
+This endpoint allows you to delete a user in the API.

 ### HTTP Request